Radiology ST1 application process 20245

 2. The ORIEL application form includes basic information including personal details, education and employment history.
 Candidates will have to complete a self-assessment score based on personal achievements.
 Evidence to support this scoring will be uploaded onto the ORIEL system.
 What is considered acceptable evidence will be outlined in the self assessment documents.
 The evidence will then be reviewed by radiology consultants to ensure the self-assessment scoring is accurate.
 In previous years, before the COVID pandemic, you submitted a physical portfolio, whilst this has been replaced by the online self-assessment, it is still good practice to keep all of your achievements and experiences together, as this will make it easier to refer back to in the future.
 You can read more about the self assessment marking scheme here.

-3. All candidates sit the Multi-Specialty Recruitment Assessment (MSRA) exam.
+3. All eligible candidates sit the Multi-Specialty Recruitment Assessment (MSRA) exam.
 These will be sat in a test centre which you will book onto yourself through ORIEL

 5. Interviews are held remotely on a platform called Qpercom Recruit over twenty minutes with two interviewers, often radiology consultants.
-Candidates are then given a final ranking based on a combined score from their self-assessment, MSRA score and interview score.
-The weightings have changed this year, your MSRA score makes up 20%, self-assessment score is 30% and your interview score is 50%.
+Candidates are then given a final ranking based on a combined score from their self-assessment and interview scoreThe weightings have changed this year; your self-assessment score makes up 40%, and your interview score is 60%.
+This is an increase on previous years for both as the MSRA is now no longer used for ranking (previously this had a 20% weighting).

 How do I prepare for the MSRA?